 - Personal data of employees

 - Program inquiries and requests for marketing materials online

 GDPR Non-Compliance – What Nonprofits Need to Know

 GDPR Compliance exists to protect EU residents.
 Why does your organization need comply?
 There is a possibility of a fine up to four percent of an organization’s global revenue for non-compliance.

-Another factor in noncompliance is about perception.
+Another factor to consider in noncompliance is the perception that constituents may have about your organization.
 Your organization may experience a loss of support from partners, donors, and members if your organization is deemed to be non-secure or non-compliant.
 Your organization works hard to keep a positive public perception.
 An important aspect of nonprofit websites is making your constituents feel secure, being transparent and earning their trust.

-What Steps Can Your Nonprofit Take to GDPR Compliance?
+What Steps Can Your Nonprofit Take to Comply with GDPR?